-The Law School has a state of the art computer lab with desktop PC’s and printers; however, the number of PC’s is limited and printing capacity sometimes creates a bottleneck.
-We can not guarantee that a computer will be available at the exact time that you want or need one, and it would be very unwise for anyone to rely on the computing center to meet all of their computing and printing needs.
+The Law School has a state of the art computer lab with desktop PCs and printers.
+However, the number of PCs is limited and printing capacity sometimes creates a bottleneck.
+We cannot guarantee that a computer will be available at the exact time that you want or need one, so it is not recommended that you rely on the computing center to meet all of your computing and printing needs.

 Should I have a laptop or desktop?

-Our recommendation is to acquire a laptop.
-The majority of the Law School’s exams are offered on computers and a laptop will be necessary to take advantage of this.
+Our recommendation is that you acquire a laptop.
+The majority of the Law School’s exams are offered on computers, and a laptop will be necessary to take advantage of this.
 Also, a laptop will be more convenient for use in the variety of contexts available in the Law School.
-Because the law school uses wireless network technology, a properly equipped laptop will also make the internet a mobile resource for you.
+Because the Law School uses wireless network technology, a properly equipped laptop will also make the internet a mobile resource for you.

-When purchasing a computer for your own use you will need to look at a number of issues.
-You will need to answer questions concerning preferences, affordability, life expectancy, and options.
+When purchasing a computer for your own use, you should consider your personal preferences, affordability, life expectancy, and available options.

-Any current system bought from a mainstream manufacturer should work in the Cornell environment.
-Technology continues to evolve at a very rapid pace, but a system that meets or exceeds the targets outlined should serve general needs for at least three years.
-Systems at the bottom of the current product line are often available at considerable savings, but will have a shorter useful lifespan.
+Any system bought from a mainstream manufacturer must work in the Cornell environment.
+Technology continues to evolve at a rapid pace, but a system that meets or exceeds the targets outlined should serve your needs for at least three years.
+Systems at the bottom of the product line are often available at considerable savings, but will have a shorter lifespan.

-The Law School does not recommend any particular make or model or any specific source for purchases.
-Laptops from Dell, Toshiba, Lenovo, and Apple are good choices.
-These can be purchased via the Internet, mail order, or in retail outlets.
-An excellent source for information about what is available are the following websites: PC WORLD and CNET.
-Also you may want to take a look at what the Cornell Store has to offer.
+The Law School does not recommend any particular make, model or source for your purchase.
+Laptops from Dell, Toshiba, Lenovo, and Apple are good options, and can be purchased via the internet, mail order, or in retail outlets.
+PC WORLD and CNET are good resources for comparison information.
+Also, do not forget to consider the Cornell Store for your purchase.

-As noted above, the Law School does provide some access to printing.
+The Law School does provide some access to printing.
 However, we recommend that you buy your own printer.
-Inkjet and laser printers in the $100 - $500 range are widely available from Hewlett-Packard, Canon, Epson, and others.
-Owning a printer will help you avoid the crunch as last-minute writing deadlines approach.
-Also, if you are considering purchasing a laptop, a wireless card will provide you with access to the Internet.
-Note: If your laptop is already equipped with a wireless card you should be able to access the campus RedRover wireless system with your existing card.
+Inkjet and laser printers in the $100-$500 range are widely available from Hewlett-Packard, Canon, Epson, and others.
+Owning a printer will help you avoid the anxiety of approaching deadlines.
+If you decide to purchase a laptop, a wireless card will provide you with access to the internet.
+If your laptop is already equipped with a wireless card, you should be able to access Cornell's RedRover wireless system.
 RedRover supports the 802.11g protocol in the Law School.
-Special Note: If you plan to use student loan funds allocated through our financial aid office to pay for a computer to use in law school, you should not make the purchase prior to August 1st, 2014.
+If you plan to use student loan funds allocated through our financial aid office to pay for a computer, you should not make the purchase prior to August 1.

 For word processing and electronic exams; what do you recommend?